 Who created Breach Clarity?

-My name is Jim Van Dyke, CEO of Futurion, and I’ve spent the last three years creating Breach Clarity in order to more effectively protect consumers following any data breach.
-Breach Clarity is essentially a complex and dynamic algorithm that matches exposed identity credentials to particular identity crimes, sitting behind a simple UI, and running on the industry’s best database of all reported data breaches that is maintained by the The Identity Theft Resource Center (ITRC).
-The ITRC is a strategic partner in Futurion’s launch of Breach Clarity, also providing free support for consumer breach and fraud victims and important publicity surrounding Breach Clarity’s launch (because we share the same mission of protecting consumers).
-I’m a passionate researcher experienced in digital finance (“fintech”), including the study of how exposure of compromised personal data can lead to all sorts of identity-based personal harms.
-The idea for creating Breach Clarity came to me while working as a legal expert witness on large US data breaches, out of a desire to pass on a high-level version of my knowledge for the betterment of everyone.
-I formerly volunteered as a board member on the Consumer Financial Protection Bureau (CFPB, a Federal watchdog agency focused on banks) and am now on the board of the ITRC.
-If you follow this space, you’ve almost certainly read statistics about data breaches from the ITRC, or research about identity theft and fraud from my former company, Javelin Strategy & Research.
+My name is Jim Van Dyke, CEO of Breach Clarity, and I created Breach Clarity to improve consumer safety following any data compromise.
+Breach Clarity is a dynamic and comprehensive algorithm that matches exposed identity credentials to a wide variety of potential identity theft or fraud crimes, in order to change behavior through a better understanding of risk.
+Breach Clarity runs on the industry’s best database of all reported data breaches that is maintained by our partner, the Identity Theft Resource Center (ITRC).
+The idea for creating Breach Clarity came to me while working as a legal expert witness on large US data breaches.
+I formerly volunteered as a board member on the Consumer Financial Protection Bureau (‘CFPB’, a federal watchdog agency focused on banks) and I am now on the board of the ITRC.

 How does Breach Clarity work?

 For a description of the risks and actions currently in Breach Clarity, click on the Resources menu tab.
-If you’re interested in partnering to make Breach Clarity even better, please contact me.
+If you’re interested in partnering to make Breach Clarity even better, please contact us.

 Will Breach Clarity be expanded in the future?

-I hope so, but right now I’m a one-person shop (with an appreciative nod to vital support and input given by the nation’s preeminent ID crime victim advocacy non-profit, the ITRC) and options are limited while I’m still a self-funded solo operation.
-Yet many possible ways of expanding Breach Clarity’s capabilities are being considered.
-I’m current at work on detailed product-expansion roadmaps for a future premium version, that would be licensed to financial institutions and large employers for use only by their logged-in customers, members, or employees.
-I’ve created a successful working prototype that significantly expands how many potential fraud risks and recommended actions steps are shown (it currently displays just two of 11 possible fraud risks and three of 20 possible consumer action steps in the system), along with integrated risk and action-step recommendation results for multiple breaches, for instance.
-Because trusted consumer providers such as banks, credit unions, payment companies, investment brokers, and others may see their fraud-associated costs drop when Breach Clarity is used in partnership with their customers, these added outputs may only be offered through financial institutions or even employers who offer it on a logged-in basis.
+Yes, and in fact we’re now hard at work on detailed product-expansion roadmaps for a future premium version, to be licensed to financial institutions for use only by their logged-in customers, members, or employees.
 On the long list of future features to be considering, the ability to also integrate or modify capabilities such as financial transaction alerts or transaction dollar limits are certainly interesting.
-The increased amount of dark web data that’s becoming on an individual basis is also of high interest, along with the ability to conduct big-data studies of how private information from one particular breach is suddenly becoming used to commit fraud (and as a result, to notify others about emerging risks before they become victims as well).
+The increased amount of dark web data that’s being found on an individual basis is also of high interest, along with the ability to conduct big-data studies of how private information from one particular breach is suddenly becoming used to commit fraud (and as a result, to notify others about emerging risks before they become victims as well).
 The next step is to process the post-launch reaction from my trusted and respected peers who also work on the front-lines of fraud prevention and digital financial technology (“fintech”).
-I personally provided the seed funding for Breach Clarity, and am now communicating with several potential strategic investors who are interested in helping it grow to revolutionize how data can be used to stem the personal and business losses created by today’s onslaught of costly data breaches.

 How does Breach Clarity make money?